rust-lang/docs.rs/docs/src/infrastructure/legacy/overview.md

 ## EC2 Instance

-Most of the legacy docs.rs infrastructure runs on a single large EC2 instance.
+Most of the legacy docs.rs infrastructure runs on a single large EC2 instance, including the following services:

-That includes:

 - nginx
 - web server